 It was then purchased in 1608 by Cardinal Borghese, together with another sixty-nine artworks.
 However, the copy’s provenance is unknown.
 Although Friedrich Ramdhor mentioned it in 1787, it was first listed in the fidei-comissium of 1833 with an ascription to Giulio Romano, meaning it became part of the Borghese collection at a late date.

 This is one of eleven copies of this painting.
 Portrayed in three-quarters profile to the right, seated in an armchair, the pope is wearing a mozzetta over his cassock, and he has a velvet cap.
 Previous Papal representations showed them frontally or kneeling in profile.
 It was too “extraordinary” at this period to show the sitter so evidently in a specific mood – here lost in thought.

 The intimacy of this picture was uncommon in Papal portraiture, but got to be the model, “what became virtually a formula”, taken after by most future painters, including Sebastiano del Piombo and Diego Velázquez.
 The portray established a sort for papal representations that persevered for around two centuries

-The portray can be dated to between June 1511 and March 1512, when Julius let his beard grow as a sign of mourning for the loss in war of the city of Bologna.
+The portrait can be dated between June 1511 and March 1512, when Julius let his beard grow as a sign of mourning for the loss in the war of the city of Bologna.

 Raphael had also included fresco portraits of the bearded Julius, representing prior popes, within the Raphael Rooms of the Vatican Palace, in the Mass at Bolsena, with portraits of his daughter Felice della Rovere and Raphael himself within the same group, and in the portray representing Jurisprudence round a window in the Stanza della Segnatura, as well as in the Sistine Madonna.